 This study focused on eight individuals-including three teenagers-who experienced cardiac arrest after being struck by a CEW.
-One 16-year -old had prior cardiovascular issues, but the study finds that these conditions were unlikely to have played any role in his death.
-The study notes that it is extremely difficult to determine the degree of cardiac risk presented by CEWs, in part because the United States does not require police to record where CEWs hit the body when deployed.
+One 16-year -old had prior cardiovascular issues, but the study finds that these conditions were unlikely to have

 The use of CEWs against "recalcitrant or disturbed children....an inherently excessive and cruel use of force, contrary to international standards recognizing that children are entitled to special care and protection."